Loading...

 Assignments may be digital in origin or begin as a traditional assignment such as a paper and then be moved into a digital format.
 In the case of the latter, students are given the opportunity to learn about translation, be it the act of translating a paper into a digital project and/or translating academic writing and content for the general public.

-The two sections "Learning Outcomes" and "Mode/Method/Tool Process" will assist with assignment design.
+The two sections and will assist with assignment design.
 The second section is especially useful if you do not know the method(s) and tool(s) you want to use.